scarborough-courtney/ohimanual/content/NP_practical.md

 OHI+ China | sea cucumber | China Statistical Yearbook 2014 OHI+ Israel | desalinated water | ???

-There second component is to think about where these products are harvested --  you should **find spatial representation** of these products, knowing where they are harvested from, or where the habitats they are derived from are in relation to your coastline.
-These spatial data may have already been used in other goals, or they may lead you to find useful data that can be used in other parts of the assessment (See **Best Approaches**)
+The second task is to think about **where these products are harvested and how much of them are harvested** in these areas through a period of time.
+You should find spatial representation of these products, which is done typically by knowing where the habitats are that they are derived from.
+These spatial data are used to calculate **exposure** further on, and can also be used to set the **relative weighting** in the default Goal model equation.
+These spatial data may have already been used in other goals, or they may lead you to find useful data that can be used in other parts of the assessment (See **Best Approaches**).

+> TIP: The data layer, `hab_extent` is used here and in other goal models in the default code for the Global Assessment.

+It should be noted that in the Global Assessments, the harvested amounts are derived from the information from the Food and Agriculture Organization of the United Nations (FAO), and these are combined with habitat values used elsewhere in the assessment.
+You should be conscious of this as you go through the model and change it, because you may be able to simplify aspects of the code, such as gap-filling.

-> The more explicit the map, and the finer the resolution, the better the results.
-In the Global Assessments, for example, squared kilometers are the units of the area used, but in your regions may have finer data.
+>Remember, the more explicit the map, and the finer the resolution, the better the results.
+In the Global Assessments, for example, squared kilometers are the units of the area used, but in your regions should ideally have finer data.

-> TIP: The data layer, `hab_extent` is used here and in other goal models as well.

-The third component is to try to find the **sustainability** coefficients of the identified products, either directly through a given evaluation or indirectly through factors such as exposure and risk.
-For exposure and risk, the scores can be calculated in separate equations, or they can be pre-calculated and fed into the `functions.R` model.
-The measure of exposure and risk is used in the Global model, and is represented in the fundamental part of the default Global equation:
+The third component is to try to find the **sustainability** coefficients of the identified products through the factors of **exposure and risk**.
+The **exposure** will come from the spatio-temporal harvest amount data already prepared, and the **risk** will come from the scientific literature or by using a third-party's scoring system.
+For *exposure* and *risk*, the scores can be calculated in separate equations as part of your data preparation process, or they can fed into the goal model in `functions.R` model.

 ![Natural Products goal model from OHI Global Assessment 2013](https://docs.google.com/drawings/d/1JFU166u9J8-bYDxeEJPKoZjHOnUtOsz4GlsxlMgKsQo/pub?w=594&h=100)

-> For the Global 2012, rough estimates of how sustainable the harvest method were made by expert judgment in light of available information on how much of a product was harvested relative to what was perceived to be available in the system.
+> The newer Global Assessments borrow principles from fisheries models to make estimates of product sustainability.
+For the Global 2012, rough estimates of how sustainable the harvest method were made by expert judgment in light of available information on how much of a product was harvested relative to what was perceived to be available in the system.
 In Global 2013, however, the sustainability component was derived from the historical maximum harvest recorded, the maximum harvesting density recorded, and risk status assessments by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-The newer study borrowed principles from fisheries models to make rough estimates.

-The Global assessment used the following risk values:
+The Global assessment used the following values in the equation:

 product | relative tonnes (1) | weighting (2) | Exposure (3) | Risk (4)
 ----------|---------------------|-------------|--------------|------